Skip to main content

 root@ahv# ssh admin@192.168.5.2

-If it is the first-time logging into the CVM, you will be prompted to change the password from the default.
-NOTE that you will need to re-login after changing the password.
+If this is the first time logging in to the CVM, you will be prompted to change the password from the default log in again.

 change-cvm-password

-Once re-logged into the CVM, we can view the current interface configurations, namely eth0 (external) and eth1 (internal).
-It is also worth noting the CVM is always referenced by the external IP:
+Once re-logged in to the CVM, you can view the current interface configurations, namely eth0 (external) and eth1 (internal).
+The CVM is always referenced by the external IP:

 view-eth0